buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertyEnumerations/PEnum_InputOutputSignalType.md

 # PEnum_InputOutputSignalType

-Enumeration of input or output signal types.
+Enumeration of input or output signal types.<!-- end of definition -->

 ## Items